LiquidwarpMC/strong-and-fair-anvils/README.md

 # Strong and Fair Anvils
-Anvils:
+Modifies anvils to:
-- don't randomly degrade from using them (though they can still degrade from falling)
+- not randomly degrade from using them (though they can still degrade from falling)
-- don't increase the prior work penalty
+- not increase the prior work penalty (but respect previous value)
-- don't cost experience levels for repairing and renaming items
+- not cost experience levels for repairing and renaming items

+Also adds a Stone Anvil that can only perform operations that do not cost experience levels (renaming and repair).

 Uses FABRIC modloader.